daih27/psychphinder/README.md

 ## Support the project

-If you like the app and want to support the project, be sure to atar the and support me on Ko-fi, I'd highly appreciate that!
+If you like the app and want to support the project, be sure to star the repo and support me on Ko-fi, I'd highly appreciate that!

 <a href='https://ko-fi.com/D1D7NDV5D' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi4.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>